Terms & Conditions

 Cancellation By You

-Note: If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges but it is your sole responsibility to do so and we accept no liability for any such claim.
+Please note: If the reason for your cancellation is covered under the terms of your travel insurance policy, you may be able to reclaim these charges, but it is your sole responsibility to do so and Overlanding West Africa accept no liability for any such claim.

 Cancellation By Us